Can AI help address airport staff shortages as travel rebounds?

 1. Shorten operational planning windows

 With limited staff and continued schedule volatility, there is no point in creating seasonal-based plans and expecting them to be relevant.
-Instead, tap into up-to-date data and shorten your operational planning windows to 1 to 2 months or even weeks.
+Instead, tap into up-to-date data and shorten your operational planning windows to one to two months or even weeks.
 The closer the planning is to your shift rostering process, the more robust it will be, with fewer buffers and changes needed on the day of operations.

 2. Predict passenger show-ups per flight.

 Using AI to predict when passengers will arrive and their processing needs makes it easier to automate the adjustment of plans to handle schedule changes and keep you within regulatory KPIs.
 Build robust show-up predictions at each checkpoint by looking at the number of passengers per flight and schedules.
-You can also apply external data, such as roadworks and local events that may impact planning, particularly around regional and public holidays.
+You can also apply external data, such as roadworks and local events, that may impact planning, particularly around regional and public holidays.